Created for Her Majesty The Queen's Diamond Jubilee and featuring the Tuscan Temple

-The Jubilee Parterre was created to commemorate Her Majesty The Queen's Diamond Jubilee in 2012 and redesigned in 2016 to a design by Catherine Fitzgerald.
+The Jubilee Parterre was created to commemorate Queen Elizabeth II's Diamond Jubilee in 2012 and redesigned in 2016 to a design by Catherine Fitzgerald.

 A parterre is a formal garden, created by arranging planting beds symmetrically and linking pathways with tightly-clipped box border hedges.

 The parterre at Hillsborough Castle and Gardens was recently replanted in a white colour scheme and opens out to stunning views of the Wild Meadow on the South Lawn.

 The South Terrace

 In summer the South Terrace, which is directly overlooked from the castle, features an array of colourful thymes, hardy geraniums and roses.

 In early spring plants to note include ancient wisteria on the walls of the castle and the yellow flowering thornless rose (Rosa Banskii Lutia).
 Later in the spring you can spot Mexican lilies.

 Overlooking the South Terrace is the State Drawing Room, which features French windows that lead into this stunning terrace, down to the Jubilee Parterre.
 Members of the Royal Family enter the gardens through these doors for the annual royal garden party, which takes place on the South Lawn.